All Episodes

 But that's not what you said.

-And it shows it shows your cosmopolitan bias.
+And it shows your cosmopolitan bias.

 And I just want to say you're trying to engineer racial and ethnic flow of people into this country.